ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 In order to enable secure group communication for the Pub-Sub Clients, the KDC provides the resources listed in {{tab-kdc-resources}}.

-The entry of each resource specifies the CoAP methods by means of which it is permitted to access that resource, for nodes with different roles in the group or as non members.
+The entry of each resource specifies the CoAP methods by means of which it is permitted to access that resource, for nodes with different roles in the group or as non-members.
 Except for accessing the /ace-group resource with the FETCH method (to retrieve security group names through their group identifiers) and the /ace-group/GROUPNAME resource with the POST method (to join the security group with name GROUPNAME), all other operations are permitted only to current members of the security group with name GROUPNAME (REQ11).

+The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the scope in the access token (i.e., 'gname' in {{Section 3.1 of RFC9594}}) (REQ7).
+Therefore, a group name has to be consistent with the semantics of URI path segments (see {{Section 3.3 of RFC3986}}).

 Each resource is marked as REQUIRED or OPTIONAL to be hosted at the KDC (REQ9).